 Hey Groove Masters,

 James here.
-Let's talk about how to play Hotel California on the bass guitar.
+Let’s talk about how to play blues basslines using the pentatonic scale.

 In this lesson you'll discover:

 - How to create blues bass lines using pentatonics

 - The different octaves you can play these bass lines in